netdata/netdata/exporting/README.md

 The exporting engine has a modular structure and supports metric exporting via multiple exporting connector instances at the same time.
 You can have different update intervals and filters configured for every exporting connector instance.

+When you enable the exporting engine and a connector, the Netdata Agent exports metrics _beginning from the time you restart its process_, not the entire [database of long-term metrics](/docs/store/change-metrics-storage.md).

 The exporting engine has its own configuration file `exporting.conf`.
 The configuration is almost similar to the deprecated [backends](/backends/README.md#configuration) system.
 The most important difference is that type of a connector should be specified in a section name before a colon and an instance name after the colon.
 Also, you can't use